 They are seldom spotted on walls or in cabinets and furniture.

-Once inside your house, these cockroaches can be a big nuisance; here are some of the tried-and-tested solutions to get rid of cockroaches:
+Once inside your house, these cockroaches can be a big nuisance and can also cause various diseases; here are some of the tried-and-tested solutions to get rid of cockroaches:

 Thoroughly Clean Your House

-This may seem like a very basic thing to do, but cockroaches are attracted to filth and dirt, that is why you commonly see them in garbage bins.
+This may seem fundamental, but cockroaches are attracted to filth and dirt; that is why you commonly see them in garbage bins.